gravitational/teleport/rfd/0080-piv-private-key.md

 Currently, Teleport clients store a PEM encoded private key (`~/.tsh/keys/proxy/user`) for a login session.
 This PEM encoded private key is then unmarshalled, transformed, and parsed as needed during a client request.

-With a hardware private key, we only have access to a raw `crypto.PrivateKey`, and do not have sufficient information about the key to transform it into a `*rsa.PrivateKey` and marshal it into PKCS1 format.
+With a hardware private key, we only have access to a raw `crypto.PrivateKey`, and do not have sufficient information about the key to transform it into an `*rsa.PrivateKey` and marshal it into PKCS1 format.
 Instead, we need to alter Teleport clients to use `cyrpto.PrivateKey` by default.
 This will require altering the key interface (`lib/client/interfaces.go`) and its usage across `lib/client` and other relevant locations. `lib/utils/native` will also be updated to return `*rsa.PrivateKey` instead of its PEM encoded private and public keys.

 We also need a way for future Teleport Client requests to retrieve the correct `crypto.PrivateKey`.
 For RSA keys, we can continue to store them as PEM encoded keys in (`~/.tsh/keys/proxy/user`).
 For hardware private keys, we will instead store a fake PEM encoded private key which we can use to identity what device and slot to load the private key from.